Shape-Space Graphs: Fast and Collision-Free Path Planning for Soft Robots: Introduction

 \textbf{Sampling-based methods.} Algorithms such as rapidly exploring random trees (RRT) are well established in rigid robotics for their efficiency and simplicity when planning in \cs{} \cite{lavalle2001Randomized}.
 Their extension RRT* adds asymptotic optimality \cite{karaman2011Samplingbased}.
 For soft robots, the lack of closed-form inverse kinematics makes sampling challenging.
-Some works use relaxed kinematic constraints with collision checking \cite{bonilla2015Samplebased}; others combine RRT* with additional constraints, such as safety optimization \cite{luo2024Efficient}.
-Special efforts have also been made in the field of concentric tube robots for minimally invasive surgery, where RRTs explore \cs{} to find a path in \ws{} \cite{bergeles2013Planning, wu2015Motion, torres2014Interactiverate, leibrandt2017Concentric}.
+Some works use relaxed kinematic constraints with collision checking \cite{bonilla2015Samplebased}; others combine RRT* with additional constraints, such as safety optimization \cite{luo2024Efficient}, or consider multitarget paths \cite{zhang2024cosine}.
+Special efforts have also been made in the field of concentric tube robots for minimally invasive surgery, where RRTs explore \cs{} to find a path in \ws{} \cite{bergeles2013Planning, wu2015Motion, leibrandt2017Concentric}.
 Alternatively, Jacobian-based inverse kinematics routines can project samples into feasible robot configurations \cite{meng2022RRTbaseda}.

 \textbf{Graph-based methods.} Also called roadmap techniques, these reduce the high-dimensional \cs{} to a one-dimensional, searchable path on a graph.
 Graphs can be built by connecting nearby configurations of a precomputed library ($k$-nearest neighbors), by randomly sampling and connecting collision-free states as in probabilistic roadmaps \cite{kavraki1998Analysis}, or by discretizing the space into a grid or motion primitives.
-Once built, the graph can be searched using algorithms such as Dijkstra \cite{dijkstra1959note} for optimality or A* \cite{hart1968formal} for faster heuristic search.
-Both allow custom edge costs such as geometric distance, actuation effort, or obstacle avoidance.
+Once built, the graph can be searched using algorithms such as Dijkstra \cite{dijkstra1959note}.
+It allows for custom edge costs such as geometric distance, actuation effort, or obstacle avoidance.
 In soft robotics, examples include a time-augmented \cs{} graph for dynamic obstacle avoidance \cite{meng2021Anticipatory}, grid discretization for a soft bending pneumatic actuator \cite{shamilyan2024Resilient}, nearest-neighbor graphs for concentric tube robots \cite{niyaz2020Following}, and hybrid methods that generate configurations using inverse kinematics and then run Dijkstra’s search \cite{meng2021Smooth}.
 Most of these methods still operate in \cs{}, even when the goal is specified in \ws{}.